LeoIacca/rPOP/README.md

 If all the dependencies have been successfully installed, rPOP will run automatically asking only few options to the user.

-You can start rPOP by running
+You can start rPOP by first opening MATLAB and then typing in the console:

 > rPOP